HuiHu1/Stealing-Model-Parameters-via-Side-Channel-Power-Attacks/Power trace collection/readme.md

-This directory stores Python codes to collect power traces from CW_Lite (Update soon).
+This directory stores Python codes to collect power traces from CW_Lite.